aisomon/Django-Weather-App/README.md

-# Weather API using Django
+# Django Weather App using API